oc-courses/intro-git-github/README.md

 # intro-git-github

-This is an demo project used in the OpenClassrooms course on Git and GitHub.
+This is an demo project used in the OpenClassrooms course on Git and GitHub and modified by JA on the basis of Marc Gauthier advices.
 Course homepage:

 * [English version](https://openclassrooms.com/courses/manage-your-code-with-git-and-github)